ThisPersonCodesLots/mpv-personal-config/README.md

 - Please modify the file to your needs and not blindly copy-paste!
 - Take your time and read comments!
-- I tried to make it as simple as possible, using only the necessary features and for medium/low end PCs. (my specs: AMD Ryzen 7 4800HS, nVidia GTX 1650 mobile, 16GB RAM);
+- I tried to make it as simple as possible, using only the necessary features;
 - Make sure you have Vapoursynth and MVtools installed as ~portable files~ and/or they are in *path system*;
 - If you have any suggestions, please let me know!

 ## Know issues

 - Vapoursynth is not working on Windows 11 (R45 version) - python path related;
-- tba
+- The repo can be outdated;

 ## ***Resources***